 An emphasis across the module is in comparing the mechanisms across a broad range of experimental organisms and processes, in order to highlight the essential principles of developmental biology.

 P9: Cell Assembly and Interactions (D)

-Module organiser: Prof Milka Sarris (ms543@cam.ac.uk)
+Module organiser: Prof Nick Brown (nb117@cam.ac.uk)

 Shared with the Dept. of Zoology